Sweeteners: Addressing Common Questions and Debunking myths

 • increased cravings for sweetened products, and

-may increase food intake and result in weight gain.
-However, these studies are not providing clear answers due to limited data available5,19,20.
-Another indirect way to gain weight may be through polyols which an effect on our gastro-intestinal health through the gut bacteria; however, it has yet to be clarified whether the impact on the gut microbiota is beneficial or detrimental for humans or even biologically relevant7,21.
+long-term metabolic health effects including impacts on genes through parental habits before conception.
+This may result in an increase in food intake and weight gain.
+However, these studies are not providing clear answers due to limited data available5,20,21.
+Another indirect way to gain weight may be through polyols which an effect on our gastro-intestinal health through the gut bacteria; however, it has yet to be clarified whether the impact on the gut microbiota is beneficial or detrimental for humans or even biologically relevant7,22.

 Do sweeteners cause cancer?